-It can be a revelation when you first realize that you are an empath.
+It can be a revelation when you first realize that you’re an empath.
 And when you begin to understand how this trait affects your life.

-One of the biggest empath challenges is learning what situations, encounters, and circumstances are most difficult for you.
-And how to protect yourself emotionally.
+One of the biggest challenges as an empath is understanding triggers.
+Triggers include situations, encounters, and circumstances that are difficult for you.
+Once you know what these triggers are, you can learn to protect yourself emotionally.

-So, today we are talking all about common empath triggers, and how to avoid or minimize them.
+So, today we are talking all about common triggers for empaths, and how to avoid or minimize them.

-Let’s discuss everyday challenges and triggers for empaths and how you can protect yourself.
+Let’s discuss everyday challenges and empath triggers.
+And how you can protect yourself.

 *This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.*